IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ## Pipeline usage

-This pipleine implements the wazideploy-evidence command for easy use of deployment analysis.
+This pipleine implements the [wazi-deploy-evidence-command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) for easy use of deployment analysis.

 Please check the below parameters for which this pipeline is executed.